substrate-developer-hub/substrate-how-to-guides/docs/09-tutorials/01-Kitties/overview.md

 :arrow_right: Use structs in storage and how to create and update storage items.

-:arrow_right: Write extrinsics and helper functions.
+:arrow_right: Write pallet extrinsics and helper functions.

-:arrow_right: Use the PolkadotJS API to connect a Substrate node to custom a front-end.
+:arrow_right: Use the PolkadotJS API to connect a Substrate node to a custom a front-end.

 <!-- ## Steps